Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-10-typescript.md

 }
 ```

 Notice you didn't use any strings!
+Enum is more reliable than a string!

 <!-- > -->